majdal/modex/scratch/remoting/rpc.ws/README.md

 }).fail(function(error) {
   console.error("Unable to get to the tasties:", error) })

+// Clean up and shut down connections
+// (this isn't really necessary; if you don't do this you'll see
+// server errors about dropped connections, but Calls() won't care open_fridge.close() close_fridge.close() get_temperature.close()
 ```

-It also supports (but wrapping several `RPCws.Call` objects together), exposing the methods on an entire object.
-In a large system with lots of architecture, you're probably going to favour exposing whole objects at once:
+It also supports (by wrapping several `RPCws.Call` objects together), exposing the methods on an entire object.
+In a large system with lots of architecture, you're probably going to favour this:
 ```
 cookie = RPCws.RemoteObject("ws://example.com/cookiejar/cookie1", ["chips", "size"])
 cookie.chips("vanilla").then(function(vanilla_chips) {